US storm brings tornadoes, blizzard-like conditions; 2 dead

 “If this keeps up,” said Santomaso, “cattle could drift miles.”

-A blizzard warning has been issued on Minnesota’s north shore, as some areas are expecting up to 24 inches of snow and wind gusts up to 40 mph.
+A blizzard warning was issued on Minnesota’s north shore, as some areas are expecting up to 24 inches of snow and wind gusts up to 40 mph.
 And in the south of the state, winds gusting up to 50 mph (80 kph) had reduced visibility.

 National Weather Service meteorologist Melissa Dye in the Twin Cities said this is a “long duration event” with snow, ice and rain through Friday night.
 Minnesota was expecting a lull Wednesday, followed by a second round of snow.